Rachnerd/angular2/README.md

 Take a look at the PersonComponent and read the comments.
 ```

-### Assignment 2 RestService
+### Assignment 2 Configurable services
 ###### Why this assignment?
 Currently there's a PeopleService that contains rest functionality.
-The url '/people' is what makes
+The hardcoded url '/people' and the return types of the methods
-this Service very specific and not reusable.
-We're going to fix this by making a generic RestService that
+make this service not reusable.
+In this assignment we're going to explore 2 ways of making a reusable Rest service:

-can be configured through dependency injection (provide).
+- RestService: Configurable with provide().
+- GenericService: Used to create specific RestServices easily.

 #### Copying functionality
 We're going to let the PeopleService like it is.
 ```
-Copy the methods of PeopleService into RestService.
+Copy the methods of PeopleService into /common/rest/rest.service.ts.
 ```

 #### Dependencies